 The Phoenicia Water District (PWD) draws its water from surface water sources, and ground water under the direct influence of surface water.
 We have a water filtration plant to filter our water.
 Water from Apree, Rock and Simpson Springs and Smith Reservoir located on Mount Tremper feed our (reservoir) infiltration gallery.
-The water flows through packed safnd and gravel into a collection pipe by gravity flow to a 20 foot deep well at Old Well 28, where we add chlorine to protect against contamination from harmful bacteria.
+The water flows through packed sand and gravel into a collection pipe by gravity flow to a 20 foot deep well at Old Well 28, where we add chlorine to protect against contamination from harmful bacteria.
 After chlorination the water passes through a series of filters which remove particulate or suspended solids.
 The filters can remove particulate material as small as 1 micron.
 In addition to filtration, we adjust the pH of the finished water with soda ash and add polyphosphate for corrosion control.
 The treated water goes to a 10,000 gallon underground clearwell and is then pumped into the distribution system.
 A SCADA (Supervisory Control and Data Acquisition) system controls the operation of the treatment plant providing 24 hour operation.
 We are now in compliance with the EPA's Surface Water Treatment Rule with our new filtration plant.

 The High Street Pump Station consists of 2 wells.
 Well #1 is an 18-foot drilled well with a 70-gpm yield.
 Well #2 is a 100-foot drilled well with a 100 gpm yield.
+The High Street Well was officially determined to be Ground Water Under the Direct Influence of Surface Water.
 Due to its high iron content and dissolved air, High Street is used for emergency purposes only.
 Chlorine is also added for disinfection.